 Let's look at an example of Keenetic router configuration for remote connection to a computer in the local network via RDP (Remote Desktop Protocol).
 The Remote Desktop Network Protocol is used to provide a user with remote access to the computer (server) where remote connection to the desktop is allowed.
 In the Windows OS, the Remote Desktop application is a part of the operating system.

 NOTE: Important!
 Desktop versions of Windows 7/8/10 have license restrictions:

 1. Only Windows 7/8/10 Pro, Windows 7 Ultimate, and Windows 7/8/10 Enterprise can accept the remote connection via RDP.
 Starter and Home versions do not offer this option.
-Owners of these systems will be able to connect from their computers to others via RDP, but they cannot accept a connection via a remote desktop.
+Owners of these systems will connect from their computers to others via RDP, but they cannot accept a connection via a remote desktop.

 2. Only one user is allowed to connect to the remote desktop (one session).